What is the name of God?

 God the Father already declared in verse 3:6: … “I am the God of your father, the God of Abraham, God of Isaac, and the God of Jacob.”
 And Moses covered his face, for he was afraid to look upon God. – Jesus is not the “God of Abraham, the God of Isaac, and the God of Jacob,” he is the son of God.

 We, the children of God, can call God to our Father ‘Abba’.
 Rom 8:15 … you have received the Spirit of adoption, whereby we cry, “Abba, Father.”
 Jesus said, “For whoever does the will of my Father in heaven is my brother and sister and mother.”
-When we fulfil our Father’s will, the Son of God Jesus Christ calls us his brothers and sisters (Mat 12:50).
+When we fulfill our Father’s will, the Son of God Jesus Christ calls us his brothers and sisters (Mat 12:50).

 One God Father Jehovah from whom everything came into being and for whom we live.
 And there is only one Lord, Jesus Christ, through whom everything came into being and through whom we live.
 (1 Cor 8:6)